-3.43 Install MPS751 transistor Q6 (MPS2907 in first kit batch)
+3.44 Install MPS751 transistor Q6

 Be careful to correctly identify this transistor by its markings, as the package style is similar to the other transistors.
 Carefully bend and insert the wires so that the transistor orientation matches the PCB silkscreen and the layout diagram.
 Carefully push the transistor down towards the PCB until the wires between the PCB and the transistor body are about 5mm long, then solder.